Recent Planting Projects:

-Congratulations to all of 2015's Go Green Youth Challenge Tree Planting Grant recipients.
+Congratulations to all of 2016's Go Green Youth Challenge Tree Planting Grant recipients.
+More details will be added to this page as projects are completed.
 Check out the Photo Album to see pictures all of our plantings as well as our other events.
 For information about next year's Challenge visit our Go Green Youth Challenge and GGYC Tree Planting Grant pages.

 East Rockford Middle School - planting date TBD

 The 6th grade students in the Earth Keepers magnet have studied the benefits of planting trees on the campus of East Rockford Middle School.
 They have put together a plan to decrease energy cost by providing shade and windbreaks to the building, manage stormwater runoff by planting near drains and roof runoff, and after interviewing teachers, have chosen trees that can be used to support the school's curriculum.
 Not only will these trees add beauty to the campus, they will be a sustainable living learning lab that teachers and students will benefit from for generations to come.
 The planting of 38 trees is planned for this year; a mixture of shade trees and evergreens including: sugar maple, catalpa, white pine, pin oak, hemlock, honey locust, red maple, silver maple, and tulip tree.

 Grass Lake Charter Township - planting date TBD